-Eligibility is determined by the Office of Admission.
+Eligibility is determined by the Office of Admission and/or International Student Services and Study Abroad.

 This waiver is awarded to graduate students in the College of Human Development and Education.
 Awards, which are limited to 3 credits per semester, are made on a competitive basis; criteria for selection include: completion of at least 6 graduate credits, full-standing in a program and minimum 3.0 GPA in graduate studies.
 Priority is given to students who demonstrate need, are North Dakota residents in a doctoral program with an approved plan of study, and are close to completion of their program.
-Eligibility is determined by the Human Development & Education department.
+Eligibility is determined by the Human Development & Education department in conjunction with the Graduate School.

 Select departments may choose to offer a waiver of base tuition and/or differential tuition.
 Eligibility is determined by the respective department.